checklist/checklist-support/docs/mobile/checklist/sort-filter.md

 Select:
 * None - no filter set and all tasks will be shown
 * Status: open or completed
-* Priority: Low, Medium, High or with Any priority
+* Priority: Low, Medium, High, or with Any priority
-* Due date: Today, in the Past, in the Future or with Any set due date
+* Due date: Today, in the Past, in the Future, or with Any set due date

 Note: when a filter is turned on, task manual re-ordering is disabled.